Jordan-Cormier-7/Weather-App/README.md

-Weather app built in Python that will tell the user the current weather conditions in a certain location along with some additional features.
+Weather app built in Python that will tell the user the forecasted \
+weather conditions in a certain location along with some additional features.

 Setup Instructions:
 - Libraries to Install in Terminal: